-DataFlow networking in AWS
+Cloudera DataFlow networking in AWS

-If you specified a mix of public and private subnets during environment registration, DataFlow by default will provision the Kubernetes nodes in the private subnets.
-For DataFlow to work, the private subnets require outbound internet access.
+If you specified a mix of public and private subnets during environment registration, Cloudera DataFlow by default will provision the Kubernetes nodes in the private subnets.
+For Cloudera DataFlow to work, the private subnets require outbound internet access.
 This can be achieved by configuring NAT gateways in separate public subnets and making sure that outbound internet traffic is routed via the NAT gateway.
 The VPC you are using must have an Internet Gateway set up which ultimately provides internet access to the public subnets.
-Following this approach allows the DataFlow services running on Kubernetes nodes in your private network to connect to the internet while also preventing inbound connections from the internet.
+Following this approach allows the Cloudera DataFlow services running on Kubernetes nodes in your private network to connect to the internet while also preventing inbound connections from the internet.

-You can configure DataFlow to either use a private or public load balancer to allow users to connect to flow deployments.
-Using a private load balancer is possible when your CDP environment contains at least two private subnets.
+You can configure Cloudera DataFlow to either use a private or public load balancer to allow users to connect to flow deployments.
+Using a private load balancer is possible when your Cloudera environment contains at least two private subnets.
 When you are using a private load balancer, you need to ensure connectivity between the client network from where your users are initiating connections and the private subnets in your VPC.
 This is typically done by setting up VPN access between the private subnets in AWS and the corporate network.

 If you want to allow users to connect to flow deployments from the internet you can use the public load balancer option.
 This option will provision public load balancers in public subnets allowing your users to connect to flow deployments without the need to set up VPN connectivity between the private subnets and your corporate network.